 The five phases of project management are initiation, planning, execution, monitoring and control, and closure.

-The project life cycle refers to the series of phases that a project goes through from its initiation to its closure.
+The project life cycle refers to the series of phases of project management that a project goes through from its initiation to its closure.
 It includes the five phases of project management: initiation, planning, execution, monitoring and control, and closure.
-The project life cycle helps to provide structure and guidance to project management by dividing the project into manageable phases with specific objectives and deliverables.
+The project management life cycle phases help in providing structure and guidance to project management by dividing the project into manageable phases with specific objectives and deliverables.
 It also allows project managers to identify and address potential challenges and risks at each phase, which can improve project outcomes and increase the likelihood of project success.

 Common challenges of project management include poor communication, scope creep, resource constraints, schedule delays, and stakeholder conflicts.
 Effective project management techniques and strategies can help mitigate these challenges.